How CEOs Deliver Health Care to 33 State Prisons

 R. Steven Tharratt, M.D., MPVM, FACP

-Steven Tharratt M.D. is the Statewide Medical Executive for California Correctional Health Care Services.
+Steven Tharratt M.D. is the Director of Health Care Operations for California Correctional Health Care Services.
 Dr. Tharratt comes to

 CCHCS from the California Emergency Medical Services Authority in the Health and Human Services Agency where he served as